Contrast-Security-OSS/java-microservice-sample-apps/README.md

 Now, using that container ID, we shell into the container and confirm the exploit created the `/tmp/hacked` file:
 ```
-$ docker exec -it java-microservice-sample-apps_bookstore-datamanager_1 ls -al /tmp
+$ docker exec -it java-microservice-sample-apps_bookstore-datamanager_1 ls -al /tmp/hacked
 ...
-*/tmp/hacked*
+-rw-r--r-- 1 root root 0 <time> /tmp/hacked
 ```

-### Same-Site Request Forgery (SSRF)
+### Server Side Request Forgery (SSRF)
 The `bookstore-frontend` exposes a "info" service, only intended for developers.
-It is intended to be used to rertieve data about diffferent developer environments, but it can be used to force the app to retrieve data from other URLs:
+It is intended to be used to rertieve data about different developer environments, but it can be used to force the app to retrieve data from other URLs:
 ```
 $ curl http://localhost:8002/application/info?env=google.com/?
 ```